albertzak/open/readme.md

 operating systems, shells, filesystems, files, compilers, packages, package managers, languages, databases, web servers, reverse proxies, config files (in ~infinitely many formats), ssh, programs don't compose, communication: sockets/http/tls/files/raw bytes/textfiles/permissions

-last straw

-tropfen der das fass überlauft: security. code reuse, packages, pola? kann alles machen was mein user kann?!
+last straw: security. code reuse, packages pola?
+WHY CAN I DO EVERYTHING MY "USER" CAN DO?

--> convergenz
+-> convergence

 “Most programs are not write-once.
 They are reworked and rewritten again and again in their lives.
-Bugs must be debugged… During this process, human beings must be able to read and understand the original code; it is therefore more important by far for humans to be able to understand the program than it is for the computer.” - Matsumoto Yukihiro 2007 code testen? discovery - response von webservice testen? herumspielen?
+Bugs must be debugged… During this process, human beings must be able to read and understand the original code; it is therefore more important by far for humans to be able to understand the program than it is for the computer.” - Matsumoto Yukihiro (matz) 2007

+test code? discovery - test response of web service? play around?

--> interaktives computing
+-> interactive computing

 claim: layers of systems on top of out os: OS are at a local maximum